accountjs/aa-research/Research/EIP.md

 https://eips.ethereum.org/EIPS/eip-2535

-5. Remove EOA.
+## 5. Remove EOA.

 EOA owner have too much power, we can use zk or 2FA to remove EOA sigs.

 TODO: research authentication methods

-6. AA NFT/SBT Standard
+## 6. AA NFT/SBT Standard

-AA's NFT or SBT can be set from the account factory, can be used in marketing
+AA's NFT or SBT can be set from the account factory, can be used in marketing, or AANS.

+AA NFT market can be redefined